dewdgi/wheel-hid-emulator/logics.md

 ## Lifecycle Guarantees

-- **Enable/Disable:** Ctrl+M sets `grab_desired`, forces a device refresh, issues `EVIOCGRAB`, keeps the aggregated key state alive even while ungrabbed, only resyncs hardware when `resync_pending` is set, sends and flushes a neutral frame (no other traffic occurs while output is muted), reapplies the freshly captured snapshot inside the same lock, schedules the warmup burst, and logs the mode change.
-FFB output is ignored until this sequence completes, so games never see half-initialized axes or stray torque packets, even if you toggle hundreds of times per second.
+- **Enable/Disable:** Ctrl+M sets `grab_desired`, forces a device refresh, tries to grab both keyboard and mouse (failure aborts the enable immediately), keeps the aggregated key state alive even while ungrabbed, only resyncs hardware when `resync_pending` is set, writes a neutral HID frame directly while `output_enabled` is false, applies and writes the live snapshot, then enables the asynchronous writer and schedules the warmup burst.
+FFB output is ignored until this sequence completes, and the main loop continuously monitors for device loss—if the mouse or keyboard ungrabs or disappears, the wheel disables itself and sends a neutral frame right away.
 - **Signal Safety:** All blocking syscalls in threads treat `EINTR` as retryable.
 The SIGINT handler only toggles `running` and writes a message, so shutdown is safe even if the gadget threads are mid-transfer.
 - **Hotplug Safety:** Each device’s `key_shadow` is flushed when the fd disconnects, releasing any held buttons so games never see stuck inputs after a keyboard unplug.